aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/935-Introduction to Time Series Analysis.md

 ## A case study

-For example, suppose you wanted to analyze a time series of daily closing stock prices for a given stock over a period of one year.
+For example, suppose you wanted to analyze a time series of daily closing stock prices for a given stock over one year.
 You would obtain a list of all the closing prices for the stock from each day for the past year and list them in chronological order.
 This would be a one-year daily closing price time series for the stock.

 Delving a bit deeper, you might analyze time series data with technical analysis tools to know whether the stock's time series shows any seasonality (We will delve more into seasonality in the upcoming slides).

-This will help to determine if the stock price reach its maximum value and minimum value at regular times each year.
+This will help determine if the stock price reaches its maximum and minimum value at regular times each year.

-One can analyze this by taking the observed prices and then correlating them to a chosen seasons.
+One can analyze this by taking the observed prices and correlating them to a chosen season.

 Seasons can be traditional calendar seasons, such as summer and winter, or retail seasons, such as holiday seasons.